 Go Harder For Longer – Endurance Roller Skating

-Rollerblades and roller skates improve muscular endurance, which means you’ll be able to go harder and last longer when doing exercise.
+Rollerblades and roller skates improve muscular endurance, which means you can go harder and last longer when exercising.
 You’ll be able to run farther without stopping and perform other workouts for longer periods.

-In line skates, the blades are attached directly to the boot, allowing the user to glide forward without having to lift their feet off the ground.
+In line skates, the blades are attached directly to the boot, allowing users to glide forward without lifting their feet off the ground.
 They are also designed to provide better stability, balance, and control.
 Compared to ice skates, they offer greater speed, maneuverability, and increased safety.
 Unlike ice skates, however, they do not require special training or equipment.

 Avert injuries from roller skating.